 On April 29, 2011, over 36.7 million people tuned in to watch Prince William marry Kate Middleton, and what was everyone talking about...
 Kate Middleton's wedding dress.

-Now ten years married the Duke and Duchess of Cambridge, William and Catherine, are known as hard-working members of "the firm" the Royal family.
-The couple, who had met in college, married in April 2011 with all the pomp and ceremony we've come to expect from a British Royal wedding.
+The Royal couple, who had met in college, married in April 2011 with all the pomp and ceremony we've come to expect from a British Royal wedding.
 Center-stage, of course, was Kate Middleton's elegant, detailed wedding dress, which the world fell in love with.

 What made the gown all the more special was that it was entirely a surprise.
 No one knew the details of the gown until Kate stepped out of her car at Westminster Abbey, in London.